cecyarmida/AGLChallenge/Readme.txt

 It is published on Azure on the following link: https://aglmapjason.azurewebsites.net/api/JsonMapper?code=e6ImfcGcYzhoxBAvjrMyGiLlPaOwDN7YIVRKe128Av0PAh2PQuGRaQ==

-2. Call Json is an MVC project that:
+2. CallJson is an MVC project that:
   + Gets Json from the Azure Function
   + Displays the results formatted on a web browser

 NOTE: Run this project to see the Cat's names grouped by gender

-3. Unit Test for Function App that includes:
+3. FunctionTest for Function App that includes:
   + Happy path test
   + Error test